wormhole-foundation/wormhole/clients/js/README.md

 ## Installation

-Pull down the repo if you dont already have it and cd to the appropriate directory:
+Pull down the repo if you don't already have it and cd to the appropriate directory:

     git clone https://github.com/wormhole-foundation/wormhole
     cd wormhole/clients/js